stevenjowens/lambda-moo-programming/tutorials/lambda-moo-steven-owens-guide.md

 for a particular kind of programming language, I get a little bit into that further down.

-MOO had a limited programming language, perhaps more of a macro language.
+Initially MOO had a limited programming language, perhaps more of a macro language.

 I was an acquaintance of Ghond's, I logged into his MOO (retroactively named "AlphaMOO" by the MOO community) for an hour or two, while he